Winter is a difficult time for our skin, and many people get eczema flare-ups during winter because of the changing temperatures and dry air.

 The air becomes much drier in winter, both inside and outside the house.
 This can cause skin irritation, leading to painful, cracked skin.

 Along with moisturizing the skin regularly, people can use a humidifier inside the house to add moisture to the air.
-This can help to stop the skin from cracking and becoming irritated.
+This

 6. Keep the skin dry